-3.4 Reserves
+3.5 Reserves

-3.4.1 Reserves are held to ensure the Council can manage and mitigate current and future risk and spending plans.
+3.5.1 Reserves are held to ensure the Council can manage and mitigate current and future risk and spending plans.
 The Council has carried out a review of its reserves requirements as part of the Budget and Business Planning Process and continues to follow its reserves policy attached at Appendix 13.
-This has enabled the Council to hold larger, more strategic reserves, rather than smaller earmarked reserves and will allow the Council to use its reserves in a more flexible manner.
-The Council will regularly review its level of reserves to ensure they remain adequate and appropriate and will continue to be monitored throughout 2022/23.
+This has enabled the Council

-3.4.2 Table 3.4.1 below shows a summary of the forecast reserves position for 2022/23 to 2026/27.
+3.5.2 Table 3.5.1 below shows a summary of the forecast reserves position for 2022/23 to 2026/27.
 The final outturn position for 2021/22 will be reported to the Executive in June 2022 and the Accounts, Audit and Risk Committee in May 2022, as part of the Council's Statement of Accounts.
 Appendix 15 provides a breakdown of the proposed use of reserves for 2022/23 and an estimate of how reserves are currently expected to be used to 2026/27.

-Table 3.4.1 - Forecast Use of Reserves
+Table 3.5.1 - Forecast Use of Reserves